Microbiome/Amplicon Service

 -

-Determine the pool concentration using Qubit and qPCR.
+Determine the final pool concentration using Qubit and qPCR.

 -